Facilitating Peer Review

 Comparing Features

-Blackboard Peer Assessment tool, Blackboard Discussions, and VoiceThread are all effective tools for facilitating student peer review.
+Blackboard Peer Assessment tool and Blackboard Discussions are both effective tools for facilitating student peer review.
 There are multiple factors to consider when selecting a tool for your review activities, including privacy, anonymity, content types, and review methods.
 Below is a chart that indicates what features each tool has.

 If you want help assessing which direction to go in, reach out to eLearning and Instructional Support at elis@lesley.edu